firekind/toolbox/doc/toolbox-create.1.md

 includes `/run/libvirt`, `/run/systemd/journal`, `/run/udev/data`,
 `/var/lib/libvirt`, `/var/lib/systemd/coredump`, `/var/log/journal` and others.

+The home directory of the host is mounted in read only mode, and the home directory of the user in the toolbox is `/home/toolbox`

 On some host operating systems, important paths like `/home`, `/media` or `/mnt` are symbolic links to other locations.
 The entry point ensures that paths inside the container match those on the host, to avoid needless